Steven Hyden: Celebration Rock

 From January 2016 - December 2018, Hyden hosted the Celebration Rock podcast.
 A new episode debuted weekly on Monday afternoon and usually ran about 50–60 minutes in length.
 Hyden and his guests covered topics ranging from "Best Rock Albums of the '10's (so far)" to hour-long interviews with artists (Rick Nielsen of Cheap Trick, Deftones) and hosting other critics to discuss their famous works.
 The podcast mostly emphasized the current rock scene, but also dove into the past with episodes and interviews about The Replacements, Cheap Trick, and others.

 Break Stuff: The Story of Woodstock '99

 From July 9, 2019 to August 27, 2019, Hyden hosted an eight episode podcast about the Woodstock '99 festival on the subscription podcast network Luminary.
 He later appeared as an expert on the HBO documentary Woodstock 99: Peace, Love, And Rage.

 Rivals

 From February 6, 2020 to January 27, 2021, Hyden co-hosted Rivals, a podcast about rivalries between band-mates and contemporaries in rock, with Jordan Runtaugh.

 Indiecast

 In July 2020, Hyden began co-hosting Indiecast, a podcast about indie music news and trends, with Ian Cohen.

 36 From the Vault

 In January 2020, Hyden began co-hosting 36 From the Vault, a podcast about the Grateful Dead's live album series Dick's Picks, with co-host Rob Mitchum.

+Never Ending Stories

+In 2023, Hyden began co-hosting Never Ending Stories, a podcast about Bob Dylan's Never Ending Tour and other live recordings, with the hosts of Jokermen, an initially Dylan-themed podcast.